 Nebraska's Capitol Masterpiece

-Click Here to see images from Nebraska's Captiol Masterpiece Gallery.
+Click Here to see images from Nebraska's Capitol Masterpiece Gallery.

 What makes a building a masterpiece?
 Nebraska’s Capitol is unique design – the first to depart from the federal dome that adorns statehouses across the country.
 Instead, it’s a monumental tower rising above the Plains.
 But far from “plain,” Nebraska’s Capitol is a masterpiece of art and architecture – and the spirit of everything Nebraskan.
 Now, the story of how it was created and designed is the subject of a new NET Television documentary, Nebraska’s Capitol Masterpiece.